 “She left with someone.
 Took no ID, no money, no credit cards, no clothes only what she wore,” said Darrell.
 “Originally we thought she had her wallet but I found it in the back seat of my car a few weeks after she disappeared.”

 Darrell spent all the time he could to search for Donna, but he had to go back to work to support the family.
 During his search for her he compiled four binders of leads and info on suspects.
 He offered it to the police but they would not take what he found seriously and would not follow-up on it, according to Darrell.
 What worries Darrell the most is there were persons that threatened her the day she went missing and even days prior to that, but those people have never been questioned.

 Did Donna run off with the man she met that night?
 Highly unlikely.
 According to Darrell, Donna was a mother of a three-year-old son and she would never abandon him.
 And I think that’s the kicker.
 Everyone argues, but no one would just walk away from their son after having an argument with their father, mother or anyone.
 They would come home.
 Probably stay mad at the other person for a while, but they would come home.
 Argument or not, it is not enough of a justification for someone to not come home to their son.

 Since Donna was not driving her own car, we have nothing other than her last ping to zero down where she might be.
 Without it, we have no idea if her phone ran out of battery and she went to another area.
-Other than tracking her to the Westchase area of Houston, there is nothing more to go on.
+Other than tracking her to the Westchase area, there is nothing more to go on.

 Sadly many have lost sight of the fact that Donna is missing and need to bring their attention back to that fact and not worry about what Darrell is doing, something I am sure he would agree about.
 All the effort should be put towards helping find Donna, and this is what this article proposes to do, clear the air, set down the facts, and start fresh and reenergize everyone to share Donna’s missing information.